CKMX

-CKMX is a silent radio station licensed to broadcast at 1060 AM in Calgary, Alberta, and owned by Bell Media.
+CKMX was a radio station licensed to broadcast at 1060 AM in Calgary, Alberta, and owned by Bell Media.
 Its comedy format was branded on-air as Funny 1060.
 CKMX's studios were located in the CTV Calgary Studios on Patina Rise SW in the Prominence Point neighborhood of Calgary, and its transmitter site near Southeast Calgary.
 At night, CKMX could be heard as far west as Battle Ground and Snohomish, Washington.
 It could also be heard on shortwave on 6.03 MHz via its repeater CFVP, reaching western North America.

 As of Winter 2020, CKMX was the 18th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

 History

 CKMX was first licensed as a broadcasting station, with the original call sign CFCN, to W. W. Grant Radio, Ltd. of Calgary, Alberta in May 1922.
 However, the station's founder, William Walter Westover Grant, already had extensive experience with radio development, and a 1923 company advertisement credited him with 13 years of work designing and building radio apparatus, as well as "The construction and installation of the greater portion of Radio-telephone apparatus used by the Royal Air Force during the war", in addition to "The construction of seven commercial and government Radio Stations, including the famous 'High River' Station".

 Grant served in the British Royal Air in France during World War I, where he gained experience installing and maintaining radio equipment.
 After the war ended, he returned to Canada where reportedly in May 1919 he "constructed a small station in Halifax, Nova Scotia, over which voice and music were broadcast in probably the first scheduled programs in Canada".

 In 1920, Grant began working for the Canadian Air Board's Forestry patrol, developing air-to-ground communication for the spotter aircraft used to report forest fires, initially using radiotelegraphy.
 The original base was located at Morley, Alberta, where Grant constructed station CYAA.
 In January 1921 operations moved to the High River Air Station in southern Alberta, where Grant established station VAW, which was capable of audio transmissions.
 In addition to the forestry work Grant began making a series of experimental entertainment broadcasts, believed to be the first in western Canada.
 In early April 1922 the Calgary Herald reported that "Residents of High River have enjoyed several concerts 'out of the atmosphere' during the past few months", with VAW maintaining a regular broadcasting schedule on Tuesday and Friday evenings, on a wavelength of 360 meters (833 kHz.)
 A March 31, 1922 musical program from High River was reported heard in Hawaii, about 2,800 miles (4,500 kilometers) away.